Melbourne has a load of sporting events.

-Like Circular Quay in Sydney a great place to begin your explorations around the city of Melbourne is Flinders Street, the cities’ main train station.
+Like Circular Quay in Sydney, a great place to begin your explorations around the city of Melbourne is Flinders Street, the cities’ central train station.

-From there getting around the city is easy with extensive tram networks to take you to all parts.
+Getting around the city is simple, with the extensive tram networks to take you to all parts.

-But first we will start with the “City Circle Tram”, coated in a rich red it is hard to miss amongst the green trams that roam with it.
+But first, we will start with the “City Circle Tram”, coated in a vibrant red it is hard to miss amongst the green trams that roam with it.

-More than just a way to travel about Melbourne for free it is a fantastic way to learn about the cities’ history.
+It is more than just a way to travel about Melbourne for free.
+It is a fantastic way to learn about the cities’ history.

-The tram’s route runs around the CBD and passes such attractions as the Princess Theatre, the Melbourne Aquarium and Parliament House, with the tram giving an informed commentary as it travels past.
+The tram’s route runs around the CBD.
+It passes such attractions as the Princess Theatre, the Melbourne Aquarium and Parliament House, with the tram giving an informed commentary as it travels past.

 A short tram ride from Flinders Street will take you to the famed Lygon Street, the fine-food mecca of Melbourne.

-Far from being a budget breaker though there is fantastic food mostly of the Italian variety due to the large Italian population in the suburb of Carlton, where Lygon Street resides.
+Far from being a budget breaker, though, there is fantastic Italian food due to the large Italian population in the suburb of Carlton, where Lygon Street resides.